ZukisaNante/EAGLE/README.md

 > We are open 24/7.
 > At all times you sould be able to get hold of our help desk!
 >  :+1:

+---

+## BeCode Assignment

+> - Junior Web Developers were given a task to make a project by inventing a company and design its webside.
+> - They were a group of four with their names appearing on their website.

+---

+### Assignment Objectives

+> -